bson/filtergen/README.md

-# KiCAD Schematic Filter Generator
+# KiCad Schematic Filter Generator

-This is a fairly simple filter generator that not only calculates cascades but can also output KiCAD schematics.
+This is a fairly simple filter generator that not only calculates cascades but can also output KiCad schematics.
 I created this because capturing and then populating components values in a schematic is rather tedious - and error prone.